dynamis-gg/dynamis-gg.github.io/content/ew/ex5/index.md

 ## Resources

 The strats we follow are the same as the strat's in Hector's guide (below).
-The only difference from the video is that, per [DESU conventions](/conventions#markers), the #1 marker should be in the NE corner, but none of the strats rely on the marker position so this is not super important.
+The only difference from the video is that, per [conventions](/conventions#markers), the #1 marker should be in the NE corner, but none of the strats rely on the marker position so this is not super important.

 {{ youtube(id="1_v6v2nmVJ0") }}